I'm just Friday, folks, on the EIB Network live from the Southern Command in sunny South Florida.

 Okay.

-I've got cookies sending me sound bites out to Wazoo as the show can the show prep continues, and I've got all this stuff.
+I've got Cookie sending me soundbites out to Wazoo as the show can, the show prep continues, and I've got all this stuff.

 I've got what was four stacks of paper is now just meaningless individual pieces of paper strewn all across the desk.

-So I asked Snurdly, is this is this show making any sense?
+So I asked sternly, is this show making any sense?

-Because to me it feels like you know what's in my mind versus what's come out of my mouth.
+Because to me, it feels like what's in my mind versus what's come out of my mouth.

-But what's come out of my mouth is probably about one percent of the stuff that's been thrown at me here.
+But what's come out of my mouth is probably about 1% of the stuff that's been thrown at me here.

-So if it if it sounds a little disjointed here today, folks, it's um my fault.
+So if it sounds a little disjointed here today, folks, it's my fault.

 It's a highly trained broadcast specialist, supposed to be able to better organize this.